 We, the students of Morgan High School, will conduct ourselves in a courteous and cooperative manner.
 We will not violate or help another to violate this code of conduct or the rules and regulations of Morgan High School.
 We recognize the need to maintain a controlled, organized atmosphere in our school in which each of us can pursue our right to a good education.
-Misconduct and/or disciplinary infractions WILL result in a verbal reprimand, after school detention, Saturday School, Alternative Educational Placement (AEP), or out-of-school suspension.
-Students assigned to after-school detention, Saturday School, AEP, or OSS will be expected to complete class work and/or other assignments.
+Misconduct and/or disciplinary infractions WILL result in a verbal reprimand, lunch detention, after-school detention, Saturday School, Alternative Educational Placement (AEP), Raider Academy Placement or Out-of-School Suspension.
+Students assigned to lunch detention, after-school detention, Saturday School, AEP, Raider Academy, or OSS will be expected to complete class work and/or other assignments.
 Failing to meet standards on assigned work may cause the student to be reassigned one of the above disciplinary actions.
+The administration may, at their discretion, replace or interchange AEP, Raider Academy, and OSS.